visit/galaxy-docs/_includes/basket.md

 }
 ```

-This alternative way to create a basket is used when you intend to link the customer basket to a Citybreak Online3 guide for customer details & payments
+This alternative way to create a basket is used when you intend to link the customer basket to a Citybreak Online3 guide for customer details & payments.

+By supplying the Online3 identifier, you'll be able to transfer the Galaxy basket to an Online3 session using the `HybridCheckoutUrl` present in the <a href="#get-basket">Get Basket</a> call.
+HTTP Post the user's browser to the endpoint and it will redirect the user to the Online3 basket page.

 ### HTTP Request